Printer Friendly PDF

 - Tobacco and alcohol: Both tobacco and alcohol significantly raise the risk of esophageal cancer.
 Together, the risk is much greater than either alone.

-- Obesity: People who are overweight or obese have a higher risk of esophageal cancer, as this population is more likely to have reflux.
+- Obesity: People who are overweight or obese have a higher risk of esophageal cancer, as this population is more likely to have acid reflux.

 Symptoms and Signs